Sebecc/QA-Portfolio/POSTMAN/Simple Books API/PATCH_update_an_order/PATCH_update_an_order_TestCase.md

 ### Expected result

 - Status code is 204 No Content
-- Response body contains nothing in return:
+- Response body is empty.
 ```json

 ```

 ### Validation

-- Get validation from GET /orders/{orderId} that name is changed
+- Verify using GET /orders/{orderId} that customerName has been updated.

 ---